-We have a benefit payment policy that will encourage hospitals to reduce the likelihood of hospital-acquired conditions such as certain infections, severe bedsores and fractures; and reduce medical errors that should never happen called "Never Events".
-When a Never Event occurs, neither you nor your FEHB plan will incur costs to correct the medical error.
+We have a benefit payment policy that encourages hospitals to reduce the likelihood of hospital-acquired conditions such as certain infections, severe bedsores and fractures; and reduce medical errors that should never happen called "Never Events".
+When a Never Event occurs, neither your FEHB plan nor you will incur cost to correct the medical error.